communotey/Legal/User Agreement.md

 By using this website, users acknowledge that they have read, understood, and agree to be bound by the terms of this agreement.
 Users who do not agree to the terms of this agreement  should choose not use Communote's services.

     1. Purpose

 1.1 Communute operates within the scope of Canadian criminal and civil law.
 Users may not use Communote to break the law, including but not limited to  violating an individual's privacy, engaging in any form of threatening or harassment, conducting any frauulent transactions, or infringing any person or entity’s intellectual property or any other proprietary rights.

 1.2 Communote is not intended to be a marketplace for any goods or services aside from the literary works on the site.
 Communote is therefore not responsible for any transactions relating to content outside the scope of its services.

     2. Accounts

 2.1 To participate in Communote's discussions, users must create an account, which includes a username,  password, and at least one of Facebook and Google login credentials.
 An email adress may be required in the absence of one of the means of authentication  listed above.

 2.2 Individuals can browse Communote without logging in.
 Should this be done, such useres may not post, add content, remove content, or communicate with other users on the communote website.

 2.3  Users responsible for the information associated with their accounts.
-Should an account be found out as the source of any illegal conduct, or conduct violating this User Agreement, the user holding the account should report such conduct to Communote as soon as possible.
+Should an account be found out as the source of any illegal conduct, or conduct violating this User Agreement, the user holding the account should report such conduct by contacting an administrator at [support@communote.co](mailto:support@communote.co).

 2.4 Users may not license, transfer, sell, or assign their account without express approval from Communote.

 2.5  Communote reserves the right to monitor all users' conducs.
 Using the website is a tacit agreement that a user consents to such monitoring.
 Such monitoring is necessecary to ensure the security and respect of all users.
-The scope of such monitoring will be restricted by the parameters described in Communote's SECURITY POLICY.
+The scope of such monitoring will be restricted by the parameters described in Communote's PRIVACY POLICY.

 2.6 Communote may, with or without notice, for violations of this agreement: (1) suspend your ability to comment, (2) temporarily limit Your Account or Communote Premium membership, and/or (3) remove any of your User Content from Communote.

     3. Premium Accounts